 Because receptionists interface with nearly every client and employee — whether it's face to face or on the phone — they need to be highly dependable.
 Spell out in your receptionist resume your track record for not letting anything slip through the cracks.

 While some of these skills may seem like a given, it's essential to bring them to light in your receptionist resume.
-Showing that you're well-rounded in these eight areas could give you the edge during the hiring process.
+Showing that you're well-rounded in these key areas could give you the edge during the hiring process.